KatagiriSo/QuantumSketch/README.md

 # RDFeynmann

-This is a Feynmann Diagram editor.
+This is a Feynman Diagram editor.
+Draw Feynman Diagram in the web browser, and export Tikz text.

 ![Demo mov](demo.gif)